 The benefits of SEO are widely known.
 This tactic helps your website rank better on search results when people look for keywords related to your brand.
 It includes off-page and on-page tactics.

 On-page SEO involves taking care of your page speed, page optimization, crawl errors, meta descriptions, title tags, and keyword placements.
-Keyword placement will involve carrying out keyword research to find out what content your audience desires.
+Keyword placement will involve keyword research to determine what content your audience desires.

 Off-page SEO will involve activities like guest blogging, link building, and social sharing.